 Introducing the Rebuild command

 In this release, we have introduced a powerful new command: REBUILD.
 This command is essential for maintaining the efficiency of your indexes, especially for M-TREE and HNSW indexes, which can degrade over time due to frequent updates.
-Rebuilding the index will ensure that it is fully optimized.
+Rebuilding the index will ensure that it is fully optimised.

 You can also use it along with an if exists clause